Opinion | The crisis will get worse before it gets better. Are Democrats prepared?

 With that personal information in the hands of a bunch of Republican state legislators determined to promote conspiracy theories and pay tribute to their leader Donald Trump, what could go wrong?

 Joking aside, this shows the mania is only deepening.
 And it won’t be long until the results of this “investigation” are released.
-That will give Trump-loyal Republicans and right wing media a whole bevy of fake new “evidence” to wield “proving” the election was stolen from Trump.
+That will give Trump-loyal Republicans and right-wing media a whole bevy of fake new “evidence” to wield “proving” the election was stolen from Trump.

 Meanwhile, on another front, the leaders of the select committee examining the events of Jan.
-6 announced Thursday that new revelations involving Gen. Mark Milley will be a “crucial area of focus” in its investigation.
+6 announced Thursday that new revelations involving Gen. Mark A. Milley will be a “crucial area of focus” in its investigation.

 Those revelations concern the news — reported in the new book by Post reporters Bob Woodward and Robert Costa — that Milley, the Joint Chiefs chairman, convened top military officials after Jan.
 6. He instructed them to confirm that they understood procedure for launching military action, apparently fearing Trump would go “rogue.”